Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 • Severe Irritation: As chickens vigorously toss the material over themselves, the fine lime dust is inhaled deeply into their lungs and gets into their eyes, causing significant irritation.
 (Note: Even “food-grade” diatomaceous earth is a respiratory irritant and should not be used in dust baths either.)

 • Safe Dust Bath Mixes: No, you should never add barn lime to your chickens’ dust bath.
-Here’s how to set up a proper dust bath for chickens using safe materials.
-The best ingredients for a dust bath are a simple mix of sand, soil, and clean wood ash (from untreated wood only).
+While some proprietary, lime-based products (like First Saturday Lime) do recommend adding their product to dust baths, this guide advises against the practice due to the severe respiratory irritation risk posed by any fine, airborne particulate.
+The safest ingredients for a dust bath are a simple mix of sand, soil, and clean wood ash (from untreated wood only).

 What Are the Benefits of Barn Lime in Chicken Coop, and What Doesn’t It Do?